elliheyes/Polytope-Generation/README.md

 Authors: Per Berglund, Yang-Hui He, Elli Heyes, Edward Hirst, Vishnu Jejjala, Andre Lukas

+Installation:
+To install this package and use it on your own machine follow these simple steps:
+- Step 0: If you do not have a C compiller and/or CMake installed on your machine start by downloading these.
+- Step 1: Download the zipped file for this package from GitHub.
+- Step 2: Unzip the file and move it somewhere convenient in your computer.
+- Step 3: From the command line move to the file directory.
+- Step 4: Type 'make' and hit Enter.
+This should compile all the necessary files in the package.
+- Step 5: To run the main function within the gen_poly.c file simply type './gen_poly.x' and hit Enter.

 Notes:
 - Currently the main function in the gen_poly.c is set to randomly initialise a population, evolve it, extract the terminal states (i.e. reflexive polytopes), reduce the list using the normal form,